govhack-science/govhack-science.github.io/_handbookchapters/event_roadmap.md

 * Keep building

-* Run your storyboard past some Govhack crew -
+* Run your storyboard past some Govhack crew

 ## Sunday

 Last years competitors will all tell you the same… "it took me all arvo to create my Vid and then we had loading problems… Aggghh Panic!"
-On average it takes about an hour to load vids on YouTube and new technology when you're stressed takes twice as long as you want… so factor these elements into your days plans.
+On average it takes about an hour to load videos on YouTube and new technology when you're stressed takes twice as long as you want… so factor these elements into your days plans.

 * Set tasks and activities for the day